 Your first priority after a truck accident is to obtain immediate medical care if you need it.
 Any delay in starting treatment could worsen your injuries and damage your legal claim.
 Here’s what else to do at the scene if your medical needs aren’t urgent:

 - Collect evidence.
 Get photos or videos of the crash site.
 Make sure to get pictures of the vehicles from multiple angles, your injuries, and any evidence from the scene that might tell the story of the wreck (e.g., skid marks, broken guardrails, road debris, etc.)

 - Exchange contact and insurance information.
 Get the name, insurance company information, license plate number, and driver’s license number for every person involved in the crash.

 - Get a copy of the police accident report.
-If a crash leads to a serious injury or death, police are required to investigate the scene to determine what happened.
+If a crash leads to a serious injury or death, police have to investigate the scene to determine what happened.
 You can use the accident report to bolster your case, especially if the investigation shows the truck driver was negligent in some way.

 - Save all your medical records and receipts.
 Medical records are another crucial piece of evidence in a truck accident case.
 They substantiate the injuries you sustained in the crash and demonstrate how the injuries occurred.
 Saving your receipts also helps your case by providing a record of some of the financial losses you’ve incurred because of the wreck.

 - Hire an experienced truck accident attorney.
 A lawyer will work with all the relevant insurance companies to negotiate a full and fair settlement that takes all of your losses into account.
 Getting started right away is key — truck companies get their investigations underway immediately.
 Catching up quickly can ensure the preservation of critical evidence.

 How Can the Lawyers at Brooks Law Group Help Me?